Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Beyond Memorization: Gradient Projection for Selective Learning

 Building on this foundation, we argue that gradient projection is well-suited for mitigating unauthorized feature acquisition in generative models.
 Its geometric enforcement proves resilient against adversarial manipulations, including prompt variation, noise schedule perturbations, and inference-time exploits, as excluded directions cannot re-enter the optimization process.
 Consequently, the model’s capacity for rote memorization becomes provably non-increasing, with each weight update explicitly excising forbidden directions.

 Our method operates as follows.
 After computing the raw gradient update, we identify a forbidden feature subspace corresponding to copyrighted or otherwise sensitive motifs.
 The gradient is then orthogonally projected onto the complement of this subspace, effectively removing any aligned component.
-This approach adapts established projected-gradient techniques~\cite{calamai1987projected}, ensuring consistent reduction of memorization potential.
-Implementation is simple, requiring only a set of protected embeddings, determined on-the-fly based on features that must be excluded, but demanding separate forward and backward passes for both $g_{main}$ and $g_{feat}$ which nearly doubles training time, making the method a lightweight yet theoretically robust addition to any diffusion-model training pipeline.
+This approach adapts established projected-gradient techniques~\cite{calamai1987projected}, ensuring consistent reduction of memorization potential making our method a robust addition to any diffusion-model training pipeline.